icc43/learngit/readme.txt

 third change. git has a mutable index called stage.
-4th change Git tracks changes of files. final change. creating a new branch is quick.
+4th change Git tracks changes of files. final change. creating a new branch is quick and sample